ioncodes/archibald/README.md

 A Rust proc-macro for building high-performance instruction decoders with **compile-time branch elimination** using const generics.

+## What?
+Since this allows you to declaratively map specific bit patterns (e.g. `1010xxyy`) to constant generic parameters the compiler will treat each specialization as a new "function", effectively eliminating all branches that operate on the parameters.
+See the following example.

 ## Examples
 - [Brainfuck](./examples/brainfuck.rs) - Very simple Brainfuck interpreter without const generics
 - [Simple VM](./examples/simple_vm.rs) - Showcases how const generics are used